ehharris/ReactJS-Website/team/sprint2.md

 #### Incomplete epics in Sprint Backlog

 *Describe capabilities not included in the release and list the epics below with an explanation.*
 We were unable to complete the itinerary, and the legs of the trip are not drawn on the map.

-* *## epic title: explanation*
-*
+Some of these sprints were mostly completed, but not enough to actually say so.

+* TripCo: The solution must be responsive for mobile devices.
+* Tripco: All clients and servers must interoperate!
+* User: I want a map and itinerary for my trip
+* TripCo: All code shall be clean!

 #### What went well

-*Describe what went well during the sprint in general terms followed by a more detailed list.*
+Teamwork went very well for this sprint.
+We all helped each other when necessary, and the tasks were initally divided up to each persons strength.
+We also adapted very well to new things we learned during the sprint.

+* Teamwork
-* *something*
+* Adaptability
-*
+* Communication was good.

 #### Problems encountered and resolutions

-*Describe what problems occurred during the sprint in general terms followed by a more detailed list.*

-* *something*
-*
+Our main issues were with getting started most of the time.
+With little to nothing to go off of, it would take us a while sometimes to even begin to understand the concepts.
+This wasted valuable time in the end, and our uncompleted epics reflects this.

+* Understanding the big picture and how everything will work together to achieve that.
+* Wasting time on less important tasks.
+* Simply not devoting enough time to the project.

 ## Retrospective